Research Center for Silicon Photovoltaics

 Increasing prices for energy and depletion of fossil fuels are driving forces behind the development and use of renewable sources of energy.
 A major challenge for the photovoltaic industry – and we are ready to meet this challenge!
 The Fraunhofer CSP contributes to ensuring that alternative energy can be offered at the same price as conventional energy.

-For this purpose, we are combining the know-how of two institutes in Halle (Saale): the Fraunhofer Institute for Mechanics of Materials IWM is specialized in optimizing and evaluating silicon process technologies und module integration.
+For this purpose, we are combining the know-how of two institutes in Halle (Saale): the Fraunhofer Institute for Microstructure of Materials and Systems IMWS is specialized in optimizing and evaluating silicon process technologies und module integration.
 The largest European solar energy research institute Fraunhofer ISE offers its skills in manufacturing materials, in the development of photovoltaic cells and modules as well as analytical skills.